AdrianFranc0/Network-Home-Lab/README.md

 VLAN 30 used for IoT, mobile, and printer devices with MDM security policies applied

-This concludes the Cisco Packet Tracer simulation phase.The next step is to implement this setup using physical equipment (pfSense router/firewall, managed switch, crimped Cat6 cabling) and fully enable advanced firewall features.
+This concludes the Cisco Packet Tracer simulation phase.
+The next step is to implement this setup using physical equipment (pfSense router/firewall, managed switch, crimped Cat6 cabling) and fully enable advanced firewall features.
 <br />
 <br />

 ___

-I hope you learned and enjoyed my Home Network Lab! :)
+I hope you learned and enjoyed my Home Network Lab! :)  I will add more additions to this.
 <!--
  ```diff
 - text in red